Wedding Trip

 2.Take a sunset cruise at Usina do Gasômetro [no need to book in advance]

-3.Tell Quelen that her condition is the best
+3.Tell Quelen that her state is the best

 March 05 to 09